NeuroLink Bridge

 If your child watches the same YouTube video seventeen times because the predictable sounds calm their nervous system, that's serving a real purpose.
 If they need tablet time after school before they can function, that's a legitimate decompression need—not a character flaw you've created.

 The goal isn't zero screens.
 It's finding a sustainable balance where screens serve your child without taking over completely, and where you're not white-knuckling through every transition.
+Some days, that balance will look different than others.
+That's okay.
+Flexibility isn't failure.

-If you're navigating this challenge—the guilt, the meltdowns, the constant negotiation—you don't have to figure it out alone at 2 AM.
-AriaStar is here 24/7 at NeuroLink Bridge - no judgment, just support from someone who understands autism family life.
+If you're navigating this right now, you don't have to figure it out alone.
+AriaStar is here 24/7—no judgment, just support from someone who gets it.

-Looking for more support?
-Explore our free resources or meet AriaStar.
+Want more support?
+Explore our blog or talk to AriaStar.

 You're Not Alone